-If you have any questions, please do not hesitate to contact Professor Kristen Schaffer, Ph.D.,z Director of Graduate Programs, School Head Robin Abrams, or your academic advisor.
+If you have any questions, please do not hesitate to contact Professor Dana K. Gulling, Director of Graduate Programs; School Head David Hill; Professor Kristen Schaffer Ph.D., Graduate Advisor; or your academic advisor.

 THE PHILOSOPHY AND OBJECTIVES OF GRADUATE EDUCATION